SilasReinagel/silasreinagel.github.io/static/liberation/C4_recognizing_your_leverage.md

 ----

-When I was much earlier in my career, I didn't know what I had to offer.
+Much earlier in my career, I didn't know what I had to offer.
 That limited my freedom.

 - I didn't know what employers wanted.
 - I didn't know what to put on my resume.